tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Pious Thaumaturgy

 _Recharge 6+:_ Wands of this sort are marked with holy symbols and inscriptions that warn of the dangers of sinful magic.
 Your immortal soul is safe from corruption, though, thanks to this blessed and sanctified wand.
-You may use the wand to have a spell’s damage be holy in addition to its usual damage types.
+You may use the wand to have a spell’s damage radiant in addition to its usual damage types.
 That spell also counts as divine magic as well as arcane magic.

 **Quirk:** Ostentatiously pious and devout.